 We offer several interactive learning programs that are fun and engaging.
 From learning about archaeology, early European exploration, and colonial life, these programs make learning history enjoyable.
 They are perfect for school groups, homeschoolers, intergenerational groups and even adults.

-These programs can either be done at your location or at the LifeTides Institute or Morris Center for Lowcountry Heritage in Ridgeland, SC and at the Coastal Discovery Museum on Hilton Head Island.
+These programs can either be done at your location or at the Coastal Discovery Museum on Hilton Head Island, the Morris Center for Lowcountry Heritage or LifeTides Institute in Ridgeland, SC.

 For scheduling and pricing information email firstname.lastname@example.org.